Israel evacuates 800 White Helmets to Jordan in face of Syria advance - AFP

 A second film on the group, named "Last Men in Aleppo," was nominated for an Oscar in 2018.

-The Israeli army said it evacuated the White Helmets overnight at the request of the US and European countries, in what it called "an exceptional humanitarian gesture".
+The Israeli army said it evacuated the White Helmets overnight at the request of the United States and European countries, in what it called "an exceptional humanitarian gesture".

 "The civilians were evacuated from the war zone in southern Syria due to an immediate threat to their lives.